Orthogonal Statistical Learning: Orthogonal Statistical Learning

+\pref{ass:smooth_loss} and \pref{ass:strong_convex_loss} are easily satisfied whenever the loss is obtained by applying a square loss or another smooth, strongly convex loss pointwise to the prediction of the target class; concrete examples are given in \pref{sec:sufficient}. \revoneedit{For most of our results, we apply these assumptions with $r=0$, but the case $r>0$ will prove useful for certain settings in which strong $L_{\infty}$-type estimation guarantees for the target parameter are available (cf. \pref{ex:r_learner}).
+In general, \pref{ass:orthogonal,ass:well_specified,ass:strong_convex_loss,ass:smooth_loss} do not imply that $\besttwo$ is uniquely identified unless $\nrm{\cdot}_{\target}$ is a norm.
+However, if the assumptions are satisfied by two parameters $\besttwo\neq\tilde{\theta}^{\star}$, we must have $\nrm{\besttwo-\tilde{\theta}^{\star}}_{\target}=0$, meaning convergence in the sense that $\nrm{\esttwo-\besttwo}_{\target}\to{}0$ is equivalent for both representatives.}\loose

-We now state our main theorem for fast rates. \begin{theorem} Suppose that there is some $\besttwo\in\argmin_{\theta\in\target}\poprisk(\theta,\gtone)$ such that \pref{ass:orthogonal,ass:well_specified,ass:strong_convex_loss,ass:smooth_loss}, are satisfied.
+We now state our main theorem concerning fast rates. \begin{theorem} Suppose there exists $\besttwo\in\argmin_{\theta\in\target}\poprisk(\theta,\gtone)$ such that \pref{ass:orthogonal,ass:well_specified,ass:strong_convex_loss,ass:smooth_loss}, are satisfied.
 Then the sample splitting meta-algorithm (\pref{alg:sample_splitting}) produces a \param $\esttwo$ such that with probability at least $1-\delta$,